 About the Project

-The Dormont Junction Station TOD Site is to become the first joint development project under PRT’s current TOD Program, which aims to foster economic vitality, increase transit ridership, and promote smart growth throughout Allegheny County.
+The Dormont Junction Station TOD project is the first joint development project under PRT’s current TOD Program, which aims to foster economic vitality, increase transit ridership, and promote smart growth throughout Allegheny County.
 This project presents an opportunity to transform two surface parking lots into a lively, mixed-use, mixed-income community.

 Update